mattlayman.com

 the class integrates

-with Python’s built-in argparse
+with Python's built-in `argparse` module.

-By including an add_arguments
+By including an `add_arguments` method,

 a command can parse the data